 A learning organization is a place where people are continually discovering how they create their reality.
 And how they can change it. - Peter Senge

-Learning is often accomplished in a passive manner by having the content transmitted to the learners for them to absorb, such as a lecture or reading.
+Learning is often accomplished in a passive manner by having the content transmitted to the learners for them to absorb, such as a lecture or a reading assignment.

-Active learning involves the learners by having them engaged in the instructional process by means of such activities as exploring, analyzing, communicating, creating, reflecting, or using their new skills to gain experiences.
+Active learning involves the learners by having them engaged in the instructional process by means of such activities as exploring, analyzing, communicating, creating, reflecting, or practicing their new skills to gain experiences.

 The Seven Principles for Good Practice in Undergraduate Education